aayush4vedi/The-Hitchhikers-Guide-to-the-Full-Stack-Developer/README.md

 ---

 # III.
 Back-End
+Simply put, it is about writing code to create APIs, libraries, and working with components that don’t have user interfaces.

 ## 1. NodeJS
-To run JS on server-side(up until now, we were running JS on browser only).
+is an open-source JavaScript framework to run JS on server-side(up until now, we were running JS on browser only).
 * Install a package: `npm install <package_name>`
 * Include a pacakge: `var pkg = require('package_name');`
 * Start a project: `mkdir <project_name>` -> `cd->` -> `npm init`